Half-hearted audience response kills Tinkerbell - The Beaverton

 Half-hearted audience response kills Tinkerbell

-NIAGARA-ON-THE-LAKE, ONT. — A production of at the Shaw and Stratford Festival took an unexpected turn when the audience’s half-hearted applause failed to save the imperiled life of
+NIAGARA-ON-THE-LAKE, ONT. — A production of at the Shaw and Stratford took an unexpected turn when the audience’s half-hearted applause failed to save the imperiled life of

-“The cast was phoning it in, and we knew it,” said Justin Ip, age nine.
+“The cast was phoning in, and we knew it,” said Justin Ip, age nine.
 “The actor playing Nana the dog couldn’t scratch her ear with her hind leg, the mermaids dragged themselves along the stage like slugs, and Tootles and Nibs were clearly texting on Apple watches under the cuffs of their costumes, as if we wouldn’t notice.”

 When Peter prompted the audience to clap in order to save Tinkerbell’s life, the crowd’s slow, applause soon fizzled.
 The actors looked at each other, shrugged and took the in an entirely different direction.